 - special guardianship orders, which give a special guardian legal responsibility without removing legal responsibility from the birth parents

-- orders under Section 8 of the Children Act 1989, which can be used to settle where a child lives, parental contact and responsibility and other specific disputes.
-Orders can also be made over “prohibited steps” – for example, preventing a parent from moving a child to another country
+- orders under Section 8 of the Children Act 1989, which can be used to settle where a child lives, parental contact and other specific disputes.
+A prohibited steps order may also be made – for example, preventing a parent from moving a child to another country.

 An adoption order made by a court removes the rights, duties and obligations of the natural parents or guardian and gives them to the adoptive parents.
 On adoption the child becomes, for virtually all purposes in law, the child of its adoptive parents.

-Family Courts can end a marriage in two ways – by a decree absolute of divorce, which ends a valid marriage, or by a decree of nullity, which finds that the marriage was not valid in the first place.
+The Family Court can end a marriage in two ways – by a decree absolute of divorce, which ends a valid marriage, or by a decree of nullity, which finds that the marriage was not valid in the first place.

 Reasons for declaring a marriage legally invalid include:

 - either party being under the age of 16